Orthotics Mobilisation Course

 Desirable Items:

-• Spring wire coil jig (if your clinic has one you can bring)
+- Spring wire coil jig (if your clinic has one that you can bring)

 The extra time available in the course to do practical splinting was excellent.
 Doing the theory and taking the exam a little later was very beneficial as I did not have to focus on anything but building my practical skills.

-The aspects of the course that were most beneficial include: learning practical aspects about orthotic design; indications and clinical applications; takeaway patterns and design information; access to experienced HT staff, and learning practical tips about shortcuts and orthotic construction.
+The aspects of the course that were most beneficial include learning practical aspects of orthotic design, indications and clinical applications, takeaway patterns and design information, access to experienced HT staff, and learning practical tips about shortcuts and orthotic construction.

 Both presenters were knowledgeable and nurturing in their teaching.
 They made the course very relaxed compared to previous ones I’ve attended.

-The practical components were most beneficial as I had not made some of the orthosis in clinic before
+The practical components were most beneficial as I had not made some of the orthosis in the clinic before.

 Barb Hall

 Barb is an Occupational Therapist with over 20 years of experience in hand therapy in the UK, USA and Australia.
-She has a Master of Health Science degree from the University of Indianapolis and completed the Certification in Hand Therapy in the USA (HTCC) in the 1990s, where she developed her passion for rehabilitation of the hand and upper limb.
+She has a Master of Health Science degree from the University of Indianapolis and completed the Certification in Hand Therapy in the USA (HTCC) in the 1990s, where she developed her passion for hand and upper limb rehabilitation.
 She has had many teachers and mentors: Physio, OTs, surgeons and orthotists.

 Barb’s interests include hand trauma, research and teaching.
 Barb has been involved in undergraduate and postgraduate teaching at Curtin University.
-She has published research in conjunction with therapists from Sir Charles Gairdner Hospital on ‘Extensor Tendon Rehabilitation’ and ‘Carpal Tunnel Syndrome’.
+She has published research with Sir Charles Gairdner Hospital therapists on ‘Extensor Tendon Rehabilitation’ and ‘Carpal Tunnel Syndrome’.

-She currently lives and works as a Senior Occupational Therapist in beautiful southwest of WA.
+She currently lives and works as a Senior Occupational Therapist in the beautiful southwest of WA.

 Helen Fitzgerald

 Helen graduated from university in 2000.
-Initially working in the public sector, she worked in Rheumatology, Burns and Plastics; and Spinal Cord Injury Rehabilitation for 18 months before developing her Hand Therapy skills during locum work in the UK.
+Initially working in the public sector, she worked in Rheumatology, Burns and Plastics, and Spinal Cord Injury Rehabilitation for 18 months before developing her Hand Therapy skills during locum work in the UK.
 On her return to Perth, she worked as a Senior Therapist in the Hand & Upper Limb Clinic at Sir Charles Gairdner Hospital for 8 years before devoting her time as a Director and Principal Therapist at InHand Occupational Therapy.
 She is an active member of the AHTA and has been involved in membership and education for the past nine years.
-She was co-author of a research publication on the effectiveness of wrist splinting and education in the treatment of Carpal Tunnel syndrome in 2013.
-Clinically Helen has a particular interest in acute trauma, tendon rehabilitation and Rheumatology.
+She was co-author of a research publication on the effectiveness of wrist splinting and education in treating Carpal Tunnel syndrome in 2013.
+Clinically, Helen is particularly interested in acute trauma, tendon rehabilitation and Rheumatology.
 She has a flare for splint fabrication and is passionate about the ongoing development and mastery of this unique skill in hand therapists across Australia.

 Terra Bredy

 In 1996, Terra graduated with a degree in Occupational Therapy from the University of Western Ontario, Canada.
-Since that time, she has worked in a variety of public and private therapy clinics throughout Canada and the United States, and in 2002, she obtained a certification in Hand Therapy.
-She became a full member of the Australian Hand Therapy Association (AHTA) in 2009 and served as the Queensland Divisional Representative in 2013.
-During a brief stint in California from 2014 to 2017, Terra was an Adjunct Professor at Stanbridge University, where she lectured at both the undergraduate and postgraduate levels, and also served as a postgraduate research advisor on projects focused on Yoga as a therapeutic modality for CRPS and goniometric measurement techniques for wrist flexion/extension.
+Since then, she has worked in various public and private therapy clinics throughout Canada and the United States, and in 2002, she obtained a certification in Hand Therapy.
+She became a full Australian Hand Therapy Association (AHTA) member in 2009 and served as the Queensland Divisional Representative in 2013.
+During a brief stint in California from 2014 to 2017, Terra was an Adjunct Professor at Stanbridge University, where she lectured at both the undergraduate and postgraduate levels and also served as a postgraduate research advisor on projects focused on Yoga as a therapeutic modality for CRPS and goniometric measurement techniques for wrist flexion/extension.
 Terra is an Accredited Hand Therapist with the AHTA and a Certified Hand Therapist with the HTCC.
 She is based in Brisbane, where she works as a Clinic Coordinator with EKCO Hand Therapy and as the owner/operator of LeatherWorks Splinting, fabricating custom leather orthotics.

 Tracey Clark